freiremelgiz/ECE532-FinalProject/README.md

 Aside from dataset 6, which has very scarce data, these percent errors are low for an initial classification algorithm.

-I took a look at the weight vector computed for each dataset

 ## Project Timeline
 * **10/22/2020** Project Proposal Due